tinacms/tina.io/content/blog/2020-05-11-release-notes.md

 **react-tinacms-github:**

-* Fixed a callstack error when accessing `githubClient.branchName` durring SSR
+* Fixed a call-stack error when accessing `githubClient.branchName` during SSR
 * Actions can be set on `useGithubForm`
 * The `options` argument of `useGithubForm` is now optional
 * Display a modal to handle errors thrown while creating Pull Requests or Branches